tum-ens/urbs/doc/theorydoc/DSM_prob.rst

 ------------
 Assuming that DSm is linked to some real physical devices, it is necessary to allow these devices to have some minimal time between DSM events, where, e.g., the ability to perform DSM is recovered.
-This is modeled in the follwoing way:
+This is modeled in the following way:

 .. math::
    &\forall y\in Y,~v\in V,~c\in C^{\text{DSM}}_{\text{dem}}, t\in T_m:\\\\